grouprise/grouprise/docs/configuration/assets.md

 ### add_style_inline

-Add a literal CSS string that is embedded via a `style` tag.
+Add a literal CSS string that is embedded as a `style` element.

 NOTE: This breaks support for inline styles due to Content-Security-Policy restrictions.
-You will some JavaScript code in very subtle ways and you’ll most likely won’t notice the problems immediately.
+You will render some JavaScript components inoperable.
+These problems are likely to be subtle in nature and you’ll most likely won’t notice them immediately.
+You have been warned :).

 Optional arguments: `media`, `scoped`